shaoxia57/common_sense_embedding_analysis/thoughts_on_dataset_construction.md

 3. Physical Truisms:

-    We are exploring the LM's ability to understand common-sense logic coming from the phyiscal world, and humans' general perception of words describing objects in the real world.
+    We are exploring the LM's ability to understand common-sense logic coming from the physical world, and humans' general perception of words describing objects in the real world.

+    1. A comparison is made between two objects, where the comparison is related to some physical property of the objects (A is much hotter than B) -> Common Sense Comparison between the two objects (A will be more painful to hold onto than B) (20)